-Before an application logs in to the HSM with an authenticated user, it first connects via a "Transaction Processing" connection to the Transaction Processing Application Partition.
-For this reason, it is necessary to take steps to harden this Application Partition.
-The following three things need to be configured for the Transaction Processing partition:
+Before an application logs in to the HSM with an authenticated user, it first connects via a "Transaction Processing" connection to the "Anonymous" Application Partition.
+For this reason, it is necessary to take steps to harden the "Anonymous" Application Partition.
+These three things need to be configured for the "Anonymous" partition: